Classifying phases protected by matrix product operator symmetries using matrix product states: Classification of phases

-MPO algebras and their connection to fusion categories have been studied in \cite{Bultinck17A}.
+MPO algebras and their connection to fusion categories have also been studied in \cite{Bultinck17A}.
 Recently in \cite{Lootens21A}, a more general categorical framework has been developed for MPO algebras, where they are described by a $(\mathcal{C},\mathcal{D})$-bimodule category $\mathcal{M}$.
-Importantly, given a bimodule category, one can construct a WHA from it and vice versa \cite{ostrik01,EGNObook,Bohm96}; the fusion categories $\mathcal{C}$ and $\mathcal{D}$ are recovered from the WHA $\mathcal{A}$ as $\text{Rep}(\mathcal{A}^*)$ and $\text{Rep}(\mathcal{A})$ respectively.
+Importantly, given a bimodule category, one can construct a WHA from it and vice versa \cite{ostrik2001module,EGNObook,Bohm96}; the fusion categories $\mathcal{C}$ and $\mathcal{D}$ are recovered from the WHA $\mathcal{A}$ as $\text{Rep}(\mathcal{A}^*)$ and $\text{Rep}(\mathcal{A})$ respectively.
 Therefore, fixing the WHA $\mathcal{A}$ is a compact way of specifying the MPO symmetry.
-For constructing explicit examples however, the categorical formulation proves more useful, and we will use this to describe some of the example in Section \ref{sec:examples}.
-In this categorical language, the possible phases symmetric under MPO algebras described by a $(\mathcal{C},\mathcal{D})$-bimodule category $\mathcal{M}$ correspond to the different left-module categories of the fusion category $\mathcal{C}$ \cite{etingof2003finite}.
+However, to construct explicit examples the categorical formulation proves more useful, and we will use it to describe some of the examples in Section \ref{sec:examples}.
+Our main result establishes the fact that the possible phases protected by an MPO symmetry described by a $(\mathcal{C},\mathcal{D})$-bimodule category $\mathcal{M}$ correspond to the different left-module categories of the fusion category $\mathcal{C}$ \cite{etingof2003finite}.